Total costs, including system amortization, operation and maintenance.

 Rest periods will depend on design and climate conditions, but intervals between feeding should be sufficient to allow the water contained in the sludge to drain.
 As the sludge accumulates and the layer grows, plant rhizomes develop and penetrate the sludge layer, increasing dehydration through an evapotranspiration process.

-Once the sludge storage capacity is reached in the wetlands, and after the physical (drying) and biological (mineralisation) processes that allow its stabilization, a final product is obtained with a dry matter content greater than 25% and suitable for direct reuse as fertilizer.
+Once the sludge storage capacity is reached in the wetlands, and after the physical (drying) and biological (mineralisation) processes that allow its stabilization, a final biosolid is obtained with a dry matter content greater than 25% and suitable for direct reuse as fertilizer.

 This WETWINE web tool allows an approach to the dimensioning of the different stages that make up the WETWINE system, it being possible in this way and through the introduction of a series of parameters specific to each winery to pre-dimension the necessary plant.